magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 When the [patch][] program is run, this file is read in and the specified changes are made to the file(s).

+There are three types of patches:

+-  **Hot fixes**—Patches that Magento publishes on the [Magento Security Center][].
+-  **Individual patches**—Patches that Magento Support creates and distributes on an individual basis.
+-  **Custom patches**—Unofficial patches that you can create from a git commit.

 ### Hot fixes

 Hot fixes are patches that contain high-impact security or quality fixes that affect a large number of Magento merchants.
 These fixes are applied to the next patch release for the applicable Magento minor version.
 Magento releases hot fixes as needed.

 You can find hot fixes in the [Magento Security Center][].
 Follow the instructions on the page to download the patch file, depending on your Magento version and installation type.
+Use the [command line](#command-line) or [Composer](#composer) to apply hot fix patches.

 {:.bs-callout-info}
 Hot fixes can contain backward incompatible changes.